katherinehuggins/datavisualization-fall2021/assignment1.md

 Type & Color
 The typogrpahy throughout the article is clear and reads well.
 While the photos add color, I do wish the visualization had a little more umph to it — making it more comprehensible and eye-catching.
+Type — 4, easy on the eyes but basic
+Color — 2, the piece really relied on the photos as a visual element and I thought it could have used more both in the visualization and in breaking up the text

+Creativity — 4.5
+I found this story very interesting but its engagement was slightly lacking.
+I'm not sure I would have stayed to read the whole thing if I didn't have to — that probably could have been solved with increased variety of visuals and more color.
+Other than that, the piece was fantastic!